Palanga guide by Monist

 S. Daukanto g.
 16

 It is a true miracle that Antanas Mončys’ works are here in Palanga, not somewhere in Vilnius or Paris.
-In the latter, the Samogitian sculptor developed a distinctive style driven by deep national codes, symbolism, exoticism, and fantasy.
-The sculptor managed to retain the vitality of the matter, which is perhaps why the museum’s exhibits are very much to be touched and caressed.
+It was in France that the Samogitian sculptor developed a distinctive style driven by deep national codes, symbolism, exoticism, and fantasy.
+The matter, tamed by the artist, has remained vital – which is perhaps why you not only can, but truly want to touch the museum’s exhibits.
+Or more precisely, to caress them.

 kid-friendly